chengyuanji/chengyuanji.github.io/content/home/currentroles.md

 - Develop and manage datasets with documentation
 - Creating analytic files per project team requests
 - Developing reproducible programs for data management tasks
-- Helping prepare portions of reports and proposals, including both writing and data displays
 - Production of tables or preparation of material to support analyses
+- Create and design data visualizations (both static and dynamic)
+- Develop and maintain R Shiny applications for clients

 <!-- image and files for home page should be in the static folder -->